 What is a Well-Architected Review?

-First, we start and review your AWS environment based on those five pillars mentioned earlier and we look at areas that need to be improved in order for you to be operating Well-Architected.
+IN4IT delivers these reviews to help organizations establish good architectural habits, reduce risks, and respond faster to changes that affect designs, applications, and workloads by assessing specific business-critical workloads.
 When this review is done we produce a report and then we provide a way to remediate those items.
 This way we can help you build a roadmap and action plan, so you can work towards operating using these best practices or in other words that you can operate: Well-Architected.

-The ability to use computing resources efficiently to meet system requirements and maintain that efficiency as demand changes and technologies evolve.
+Being able to use computing resources efficiently to meet system requirements, and to maintain that efficiency as demand changes and technologies evolve.

 What can IN4IT do for you?

 Sounds interesting or do you have questions about this?
-Don’t hesitate to contact us and I’m more than happy to discuss this in person or on a call.
+Don’t hesitate to book a meeting with us.